mo7amedashraf98/Data-Science-Job-Market-Analysis/README.md

 ORDER BY
     salary_year_avg
 ```

+Here's a breakdown of the most demanded skills in the top 20 jobs:
+- **SQL**: SQL is leading with a count of 5
+- **Python** : Python follows  closely at number two with a count of 4.
+- **R**:  R comes in third place with a count of 3.

 ## 3. Top In-Demanded Skills for Data Scientist roles
 The aim of this query is to focus on the skills most demanded in job postings.
 I tackled this query in 2 different ways, I'll go here with the easiest one, if you want to see the other one [you'll find it here](/Final%20Project/3_top_demanded_skills.sql).